 5. What if the record requested is for a member who no longer has EPH or a member who is deceased?
+(Back to question list)

 The records are still needed because the member was with EPH at the time the service was provided and the data required for the measure can go back several years.